danielsollondon/azvmimagebuilder/solutions/1_Azure_DevOps/DocsReadme.md

 * Linux -
 In /tmp, the webapp directory will be created, with all files and directories, you MUST move the files from this directory, otherwise, they will be deleted.

-You will need to use a customization command(s) to move the files.

 #### Inline Customization Script
 * Windows